Voices of Hope Recovery House’s

 What is a Recovery or Sober House?

-There are higher levels of care and lower levels of care than a VoH Recovery House.
+There are higher and lower levels of care than a VoH Recovery House.
 Here are some general guidelines to help you plan your next steps.
 This list does not include everything available and all scenarios:

 Inpatient Treatment: with or without detox, this is a higher level of care that includes medical staff and therapists.
 Inpatient treatment is usually around 30 days.